 So, I learned to code four years ago and when I got my first job, the knowledge of data structures and algorithms didn’t come up at all.

 I just did the behavioral interview, took a home project and I got hired.
 Again, the small company that hired me didn’t have a lot of active users so there was no part of our code that really had to scale beyond a certain number that made sense.

-There was no efficiency issues.
+There were no efficiency issues.

 In the second company I worked for, the same thing again.
 We didn’t really have to work on anything that scaled.
-There wasn’t enough users in our system thus there was not enough processes going on that we had to scale so it never came up.
+There weren’t enough users in our system thus there was not enough processes going on that we had to scale so it never came up.